kthpanor/vlxman/docs/vib_spect.md

 ...
 @end
 ```

-[Download](../input_files/acro-reson-raman.inp) an input file to perfom a Raman spectra calculation of the acroleine molecule at the B3LYP/def2-svp level of theory.
+Download a {download}`text file <../input_files/acro-reson-raman.inp>` type of input file to perform a Raman spectrum calculation of the acroleine molecule at the B3LYP/def2-svp level of theory.

 ```{image} ../images/acro.png
 :alt: cover